chvvkumar/mlCloudDetect/README.md

 - `mlCloudDetect.py`: Main script to handle cloud detection.
 - `requirements.txt`: List of dependencies required for the project.
 - `trainMlMultiClass.py`: Script for training a multi-class machine learning model.
-- `TODO`: List of tasks and features to be implemented.

 ## Installation